Terry Nichols: Adulthood

 Nichols's wife filed for divorce soon after he joined the Army.
 Due to a conflict over childcare, he requested and was given a hardship discharge in May 1989 to return home to take care of his son, who was seven years old at the time.
 As he departed, he told a fellow soldier that he would be starting his own military organization soon, and would have an unlimited supply of weapons.

-In 1990, Nichols, 35, married a 17-year-old girl, Marife Torres, from the Philippines whom he met through a mail-order bride agency.
+In 1990, Nichols, 35, married 17-year-old Marife Torres from the Philippines, whom he met through a mail-order bride agency.
 When she arrived in Michigan several months later, she was pregnant with another man's child.
-The child died at age two when he suffocated in a plastic bag while Nichols was babysitting him.
-Marife initially suspected foul play, but there were no bruises or signs of trauma to the child.
+The child died at age two when he suffocated after getting tangled up with a plastic bag from a banana box that was left overnight in his bedroom.
+Marife initially suspected foul play from either Nichols or McVeigh, but there were no bruises or signs of trauma to the child.
 The death was ruled accidental.
 Nichols and Marife had two more children during their marriage.
 Nichols and Torres frequently visited the Philippines, where she was attending a local college working on a degree in physical therapy.
 He sometimes traveled to the Philippines alone, while she remained in Kansas.

 Nichols left a cryptic note and a package of documents with his ex-wife, Lana (Walsh) Padilla, prior to one of his many visits to the Philippines.
 Upon returning from the visit to learn that she had prematurely opened a letter instructing her what to do in the event of his death, he made a series of telephone calls to a Cebu City boarding house.